curvegrid/go-ethereum-wiki/Management-APIs.md

 If `err` is non-null, all other fields should be ignored.

+For efficiency, the same `log` object is reused on each execution step, updated with current values; make sure to copy values you want to preserve beyond the current call.
+For instance, this step function will not work:

+    function(log) {
+      this.logs.append(log);
+    }

+But this step function will:

+    function(log) {
+      this.logs.append({gas: log.gas, pc: log.pc, ...});
+    }

 `log.op` has the following methods:

  - `isPush()` - returns true iff the opcode is a PUSHn